 Multidimensional Scaling

-Multidimensional Scaling (MDS, Borg & Groenen, 2005; Gower, 1966; Torgerson, 1958)—a technique commonly used in music perception studies (Bigand et al., 2005; Madsen, 1997; Rodà et al., 2014; Wedin, 1969, 1972) analyzes a distance matrix computed between observations and visualizes these observations by positioning them on a map such that the distance between observations on the map best approximates their distance in the data table.
-Here, this technique is used as an omnibus method to evaluate similarity between groups of participants.
+Metric Multidimensional Scaling (MDS, Abdi, 2007; Borg & Groenen, 2005; Gower, 1966; Hout et al. 2013; Kruskal & Wish, 1978; Torgerson, 1958; Shepard, 1962)—a technique commonly used in music perception studies (Bigand et al., 2005; Rodà et al., 2014; Wedin, 1969, 1972)—analyzes a distance matrix computed between observations and visualizes these observations by positioning them on a map such that the distance between observations on the map best approximates their distance in the data table.
+MDS is commonly used to represent the similarity between stimuli; here, this technique is used to evaluate the similarity between groups of participants.

 Multiple Factor Analysis